Ivelt/translate-data/README.md

-# We translate data into imsights
+# We translate data into insights